vuestorefront/vue-storefront/packages/core/docs/advanced/creating-custom-composable.md

 ## Structure

-We recommend following our convention of returning raw data object (`result` in the example below) and well as `loading` and `error` properties:
+We recommend following our convention of returning raw data object (`result` in the example below) as well as `loading` and `error` properties:

 - Raw data object should contain a response from the API later passed to getters to extract data.